-Designing a bathroom is hard enough – you might need to compromise on sanitaryware placement to connect to existing plumbing, or have to reinforce the floor for that statement roll-top bath – but when you have very little space available, your options might feel even more limited.
+Designing a bathroom is hard enough – you might need to compromise on sanitaryware placement to connect to existing plumbing, or have to reinforce the floor for that statement roll-top bath – but when you have a very small bathroom to design, your options might feel even more limited.

-Fortunately, with small space living on the rise, people have come up with lots of ingenious ways to make the most of a small bathroom.
+Fortunately, with small space living on the rise, there are lots of ingenious ways to make the most of a small bathroom.
 What's more, bathroom suppliers have listened to demand and there is a wide range of compact basins, toilets and baths to choose from.

 Small bathroom design and layout ideas